ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter24.md

 Noticing this subtle consideration, Wèi WúXiàn was delighted and spared no efforts to tease Lán WàngJī, “HánGuāng-Jūn, you have really made great progress.

-“Not only do you want to face the mirror while doing it, but also you want my bottom to be raised so that you have a full view of your thrusts.
+“Not only do you want us to face the mirror while doing it, but also you want my buttocks to be raised so that you have a full view of your thrusts.
 You have become shameless.
 What a waste for your upstanding sect.”

 Undisturbed, Lán WàngJī said, “Wèi Yīng, you are also a member of the GūsūLán sect.”

 Via the mirror, Wèi WúXiàn could see in Lán WàngJī’s eyes that the storm was coming.
 “Oh!
 That’s right!
 I am also part of the GūsūLán sect,” he replied.

 Wèi WúXiàn’s acceptance of being a member of the GūsūLán sect made Lán WàngJī feel really happy.
-And, because of the inconvenience of the posture, he wasn’t moving too fast.
+In addition, he wasn’t moving too fast so as to accommodate Wèi WúXiàn, since the posture was inconvenient.

-Moreover, his moderate back and forth movements allowed him to enjoy how Wèi WúXiàn was unable to bear the intense pleasure of being penetrated from behind.
+Moreover, his moderate back-and-forth movements allowed him to enjoy how Wèi WúXiàn was unable to bear the intense pleasure of being penetrated from behind.

 “Aargh... Èr-gēge, have you not become bigger?”